fs7fyqy553/letterboxd/README.md

 Game in each round of which the player must guess which of two films is more highly rated on the review site letterboxd.com.

-The Letterboxd API is not publicly accessible (see letterboxd.com/api-beta/), so the web scraper in the backend of this repo scrapes Letterboxd pages for film data and stores them in a database.
+The Letterboxd API is not publicly accessible (see letterboxd.com/api-beta/), so a web scraper scrapes Letterboxd pages for film data and stores them in a database:

-A server in the backend contains an API which is currently used to serve film data to the frontend web game.
+- The scraper is written in TypeScript and can be found at github.com/JamesGJ5/letterboxd-list-scraper

-Backend is set up to regularly update the database but the updater isn't deployed yet for cost reasons.
+- Backend is set up to regularly update the database but the updater isn't deployed yet for cost reasons
+- The backend contains an API which is currently used to serve film data to the frontend web game.

 Ongoing: